 1 | Prepare the night before

 Be prepared for the next day by creating a plan the night before that details how you will use your time.
-This way, you'll know exactly what you need and want to accomplish, rather than wasting time first thing in the morning wondering which task you should start with.
+This way, you'll know exactly what you need and want to accomplish, rather than wasting time wondering which task you should start with.

 Create your to-do list by prioritizing your top 3 most important tasks.
 To make it even more specific, put the most important job first (that 'frog' you really need to swallow!), and focus solely on getting that task completed first.
-Don't try to multi-task or jump between the 3 top tasks.
+Try to avoid multi-tasking or jumping between the 3 top tasks.

 Once you've got through your number 1 priority, you can move onto the second and third tasks on your list.
 If you don't get through them all (which is inevitable on busier days), then make them your priorities for the following day.